mesosphere-backup/dcos-cassandra-service/README.md

 by the application.

-If IP addresses are used, and a Cassandra node is moved to a different IP address, the address in the list passed to the Cluster configuration of the application should be changed.
-Note that, once the application is connected to the Cluster, moving a node to a new IP address will not result in a loss of connectivity.
+If IP addresses are used, and a Cassandra node is moved to a different IP address, the address in the list passed to the cluster configuration of the application should be changed.
+Once the application is connected to the cluster, moving a node to a new IP address will not result in a loss of connectivity.
 The CQL Driver is capable of dealing with topology changes.
 However, the application's configuration should be pointed to the new address the next time the application is restarted.

-If DNS ames are used, the DNS name will always resolve to correct IP address of the node.
+If DNS names are used, the DNS name will always resolve to correct IP address of the node.
 This is true, even if the node is moved to a new IP address.
 However, it is important to understand the DNS caching behavior of your application.
 For a Java application using the CQL driver, if a SecurityManager is installed the default behavior is to cache a